National Library of Sweden, A 229

 (ff.
 4r–219r): border panels in the outer margin with floral motifs in reds, blues, greens, yellows, purples, and tendrils in black.

 (ff.
-4r–15r): Opening foliate initials ‘KL’ over 2 lines in blue and red (in alternating order) and outlined in black on a gold background outlined in black.
+4r–15r): opening foliate initials ‘KL’ over 2 lines in blue and red (in alternating order) and outlined in black on a gold background outlined in black.
 Patterns in white inside letter bodies; foliage in red and blue in counterspace. (ff.
 16r–218v): foliate initials over 2-3 lines in red or blue and outlined in black on a gold background outlined in black.
 Patterns in white inside letter bodies; foliage in red and blue in counter space. (ff.
 31r–210v): dentelle initials over 1 line in gold with black outline on a red or blue background outlined in black.
 Counter space in red or blue with patterns in white. (ff.
 22r–216v): line fillers: bars outlined in black and coloured in half red, half blue with patterns in white, and a golden disc outlined in black at the middle.

 Miniatures: (f.
 16r): St John writing his Gospel; (f.
 18r): St Luke writing his Gospel; (f.
 19v): St Matthew writing his Gospel; (f.
 21r): St Mark writing his Gospel; (f.
 22v): the Virgin Mary with the Christ child; (f.
 25v): the Virgin Mary with the body of Christ (Pietà); (f.
 32r): the Annunciation; (f.
 60r): the Visitation; (f.
 72r): the Nativity; (f.
 79r): the Annunciation to the shepherds; (f.
 84r): the Adoration of the Magi; (f.
 88v); the Presentation at the Temple; (f.
 94r): the Flight into Egypt; (f.
 102r): the Coronation of the Virgin Mary; (f.
 108r): St John the Baptist; (f.
 108v): St Stephen; (f.
 109r): St Eustace; (f.
 110r): St Lawrence; (f.
 110v): St Maur; (f.
 111r): St Germain; (f.
 112r): King David; (f.
 132r): the Crucifixion; (f.
 141v): the Pentecost; (f.
 149r): funeral mass; (f.
 199r): Virgin Mary with the Christ child; (f.
 205r): the Trinity; (f.
 208r): St Anthony; (f.
 208v): St Sebastian; (f.
 209r): St Michael; (f.
 210v): St Christopher; (f.
 212r): St Denis; (f.
 213r): St Nicholas; (f.
 213v): St Katherine; (f.
 214v): St Barbara; (f.
 215v): St Margaret; (f.
 216v): St Genevieve; (f.
 217r): St Avoye; (f.
 218r): St Apollonia. (f.
-31v): full-page miniature: St Katherine with her attributes, a sword and a broken wheel; kneeling in prayer in front of her, the owner of the book, Katherine de Brunfay; below: a banner with her name, ‘KATHERINE DE BRVNFAY’.
+31v): full-page miniature: St Katherine with her attributes, a sword and a broken wheel; kneeling in prayer in front of her, one of the former owners of the book, Katherine de Brunfay; below: a banner with her name, ‘KATHERINE DE BRVNFAY’.
+The portrait is a later addition painted in on a blank page in a style indicating the first half of the 16th century.
 For further description of the decoration, see Lindqvist Sandgren.

 Binding

 Modern binding.
-Red leather over cardboard; a border of gilded leaves.
+Red leather over cardboard; a border of gilt leaves.
 5 bands and endbands.
 Spine, stamped in gold: ‘Manuscrit du XVme Siècle’; below: the current signum ‘A 229’; below:‘ avez des miniatures’.

 Gilded floral pattern.